-Suspension springs are sometimes called suspension coil springs or coil-overs.
-The springs play an important role in ensuring you have a smooth and comfortable ride.
-Therefore, they take up all the stress and tension from a bump and make sure you don’t feel anything.
-Suspension springs are made up of industrial grade steel, as they share the car’s weight with the struts.
+Suspension springs are sometimes referred to as coil springs or coil-overs.
+The springs play an important role in ensuring a smooth and comfortable ride.
+That’s why they absorb all the stress and tension of a bump and make sure you don’t feel a thing.
+Suspension springs are made of industrial steel because they share the weight of the car with the suspension struts.

-Springs are extremely durable but anything can happen with mechanical equipment.
-The spring can snap in two or simply wear out due to excessive usage.
-Usually, if one of the springs gets compromised you are required to replace the one on the other side as well, since adding a new spring can affect ride height.
+The springs are extremely durable, but anything can happen with mechanical equipment.
+The spring can snap in two or simply wear out due to excessive stress.
+If one of the springs is damaged, you usually have to replace the spring on the other side as well, because adding a new spring can affect the ride height.

-If you don’t replace one with the other, your vehicle will look unstable and unbalanced.
-Suspension springs require precision and proper tools to repair or replace so it is not usually a job for a home mechanic (unless you have tools and knowledge).
-Therefore, a mechanic should be your first choice when you feel something is wrong with your suspension.
+If you do not replace both springs at the same time, your vehicle will look unstable and unbalanced.
+Repairing or replacing suspension springs requires precision and appropriate tools, so this is not normally a job to do at home yourself (unless you have the tools and knowledge).
+Therefore, a professional mechanic should be your first choice if you feel that something is wrong with your suspension.

 Bad Suspension Spring Symptoms

 Take a look at the symptoms below to know exactly when to go to the mechanic for a checkup.

 The suspension springs act as cushions between the joints and the struts.
 The spring ensures that the struts do not feel the full force when going over a bump in the road.
 So if the spring breaks or is too worn out, you will feel a lot of shocks on your ride.
 Be very careful, because a broken spring can directly damage your struts and cause you even more headaches.
 If you think you might have suspension problems, it is best to test your vehicle on a familiar road and go over some bumps and potholes.
 If you feel the ride is bumpier than normal, it is time to see the mechanic.